Prasanto19/react-beautiful-ice-cream-builder-ui/README.md

 ## Built With

-This is a <a href="https://react-icecream.netlify.app" target="_blank">ice cream order app</a> where anyone can <br/> select their favourite icecreams and will be displayed a beautiful dynamic icecream layout.
+This is a beautiful <a href="https://react-icecream.netlify.app" target="_blank">ice cream</a> buider ui.
+You can select your favourite icecream to order and a beautiful dynamic icecream will be build according to your choice.

 This app was built using these technologies.